9to5: The Story of a Movement

-9to5: The Story of a Movement is an 2020 American documentary film directed and produced by Julia Reichert and Steven Bognar.
+9to5: The Story of a Movement is a 2020 American documentary film directed and produced by Julia Reichert and Steven Bognar.
 The film revolves around 9to5, an organization established to improve working conditions and ensuring the rights of women and families.

 The film had its world premiere at AFI Docs on June 19, 2020.
 It was released on February 1, 2021, by PBS Distribution.

 Synopsis

 The film follows the 9to5 movement, an organization established to improve working conditions and ensuring the rights of women and families.